← Back to blog

 • Operational profile: medium detail for workflow visibility

-• Context profile: efficient settings for broad situational awareness
+• Context profile: efficient settings for situational awareness

 Alert strategy tied to retention policy

 Retention and alerting should reinforce each other.
-If a zone is critical enough for long retention, it likely deserves higher-priority alert routing.
-Conversely, low-priority zones can use summary notifications to avoid fatigue.
+Critical zones warrant both extended retention and higher-priority alert routing.
+Lower-priority areas can use summary notifications to prevent alert fatigue.

 Export and legal readiness

-Even in non-regulated environments, evidence handling should be disciplined.
-Standardize export naming, include event window padding before/after trigger time, and store copies in controlled repositories with access logs.
+Even without regulatory requirements, evidence handling demands discipline.
+Standardize export naming, include padding before and after trigger events, and maintain controlled repositories with access documentation.

 Capacity forecasting for growth